itsmillertim3/perform2021/labs/lab07/07_BizOpsDashboardConfiguration.md

 ### BizOps Configurator

 1. Copy Dynatrace Tenant URL to notepad.
-   - Remember the URL is unique to your environment
+   - Remember the URL is unique to your environment.
    - When copying to notepad, add https://YOUR_TENANT_URL/

    ![TenantURL](../assets/lab7-TenantURL.png)